 Gingivitis

 The first stage of gum disease is medically known as gingivitis.
 This is the earliest and least severe stage of the disease.
 It begins with plaque and bacteria forming around the gums, which harden and cause them to become red and inflamed.
 The most common symptoms of gingivitis are bleeding gums and chronic bad breath.
-Gingivitis can be reversed by brushing and flossing regularly.
+You can reverse the earliest signs of gum inflammation when you brush, floss, and visit us for a cleaning.

 Early Periodontitis